ThomasBittner1/KangarooDocumentation/kangaroo/docs/body.md

 ### BlendShape Targets
 First specify the meshes you want to use for blendShapes by adding them into the *Meshes Table*
 And then select them again and click the EDIT button.
 This tells the tool that whatever you sculpt on the mesh will go into that Target.
-Don't forget to deactivate the EDIT button when you are done.
-Otherwise it can get very uncomfortable....
+Don't forget to deactivate the EDIT button when you are done!
 ![Alt text](images/PoseEditor_EditButton2.gif)
+The tool I used in this gif is **Mesh Tools -> Sculpting Tools -> Grap Tool**.
+But when you have the EDIT button activated, you can also select vertices and move them.
+Or use some of the *Geometry Tools* like *Smooth Vertices*

 ### Ctrl Targets